tomwhite/covid-19-uk-data/README.md

 * [data/covid-19-indicators-uk.csv](data/covid-19-indicators-uk.csv): daily counts of tests, confirmed cases, deaths for the whole of the UK and individual countries in the UK (England, Scotland, Wales, Northern Ireland).
 This is a tidy-data version of _covid-19-totals-*.csv_ combined into one file.
 * _data/daily/*.csv_: daily counts, with a separate file for each date and country.

+Interpreting the numbers (more information on this [DHSC/PHE page](https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public#number-of-cases-and-deaths), and the [PHE dashboard notes](https://fingertips.phe.org.uk/documents/PHE%20COVID-19%20Dashboard%20Metadata.pdf))
+* "Tests" are the number of people tested, not the number of samples tested.
+* "Confirmed cases" are the number of people with a positive test.
+* "Deaths" are hospital deaths, so they don't include deaths of people with COVID-19 who died at home for example.

 You can use these files without reading the rest of this document.

 There is an *experimental* [Datasette instance](https://covid-19-uk-datasette-65tzkjlxkq-ew.a.run.app/) hosting the data.
 This is useful for running simple SQL on the data, or exporting in JSON format.
-Note that there may be a lag in publishing the data to Datasette.

 ## News

+* 6 April 2020.
+Wales published a new interactive [dashboard](https://public.tableau.com/profile/public.health.wales.health.protection#!/vizhome/RapidCOVID-19virology-Public/Headlinesummary), which gives data for confirmed cases, and testing episodes, broken down by local authority and health board.
+There is historical data too.
+Unfortunately there is currently no way of exporting the raw data from the dashboard.
 * 2 April 2020.
 Scotland [reported a more timely process for counting deaths](https://www.gov.scot/news/new-process-for-reporting-covid-19-deaths/).
 * 29 March 2020.
 There's a [new spreadsheet](https://fingertips.phe.org.uk/documents/Historic%20COVID-19%20Dashboard%20Data.xlsx) that includes historical data for the dashboard.
 This includes cases (by country, English UTLA, English NHS region), deaths (by country), and recovered patients (although this isn't being updated at the time of writing).
 * 27 March 2020.
 UK daily indicators now include number of deaths for UK, England, Scotland, Wales, and Northern Ireland.